A Castle in Ruins. Decoding the Empire

 In the same way that there is now particular concern for politicians’ lack of understanding of our new technological reality, which should determine the development of their political actions, Philip II was intent more on accumulating and controlling, than on attempting to fathom, and adapt to, the changes which his Empire was experiencing.
 As Harold Pinter said in his acceptance speech when he was awarded the Nobel Prize in Literature, “the majority of politicians are interested not in truth, but in power and in the maintenance of that power”, an observation which is retrospectively relevant.
 The dream of all politicians has been to ensure that it is they, rather than their citizens, who are in control of information.
 Ultimately, this is the key element which must be attacked in any hierarchical system.

 The technological developments which have taken place through history have had a direct influence on governmental systems.
-And speaking, as we are, about libraries, bookshops, archives and books, we must admit that the main way of gathering information, storing and distributing content — which became possible thanks to the advent of the printing press — played an essential part in the spreading of the most influential ideas on contemporary .
+And speaking, as we are, about libraries, bookshops, archives and books, we must admit that the main way of gathering information, storing and distributing content — which became possible thanks to the advent of the printing press — played an essential part in the spreading of the most influential ideas on contemporary politics.
 The movable type press made it easier and faster to print multiple copies of a same work, as well as making it easier to quickly circulate information and opinions in small communities, far away from the centres of power.
 The political events of the time, such as the Siege of Mayence, in 1462, caused Gutenberg’s students to disperse all over central Europe, spreading the word about the new printing technique, with the subsequent distribution of information.
 It was only a short time before all the main central European towns boasted their own printing works, producing mostly classics, as well as more recent contributions to the political ideas and thinking of the time.
 The same technology which made it possible to modernise administration and government systems also allowed some sectors of society to adopt mechanisms which would enable them to access information.
 During the Renaissance, it was the crucial medium for humanist ideas to swiftly spread through Europe.
 However, it would take several more centuries before we could observe the launch of some genuine processes for the socialisation of information.

 As the price of books and other publications fell drastically, the transmission and communication of information intensified, and, more importantly, from that moment onwards, knowledge gradually became available to a greater number of people, giving rise to an increase in the relationships between readers and scholars from a great many countries.
 The 19th century saw the introduction of printing systems which are still in place today, and which made it possible to produce print runs at a very low cost.
 The subsequent emergence of newspapers, magazines and other publications not only had the effect of spreading culture, but also of contributing to the social and civil education of people and to the progress of technology, science and ideas.
 However, it was not long before those mass communication media (the press and, later on, television and radio) became a powerful tool for social control by a minority elite, by disconnecting citizens from active participation in debates and decision-making (at least we will always have the vote).
 “Newspapers, as everyone knows, do not tell it like it is, nor like they think it is, but they way they want it to be”.